tkotani/ecalj/README.md

 2. The PMT-QSGW method, that is, the Quasiparticle self-consistent GW method (QSGW) based on the PMT method.
-   In addion, we can calculate dielectric functions, spin fluctuations, spectrum function of the Green's functions and so on.
+   In addion, we can calculate dielectric functions, spectrum function of the Green's functions and so on.
    GW-related codes are in ~/ecalj/fpgw/.
    For paralellized calculations,